Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## 6. Example usage (e.g., Jupyter notebooks)
 This package provides three pretrained models:
-**SingleParameter**: a single-parameter anomaly detection model, was tested over time series observations of Turbidity data from 2016 to 2018.
+SingleParameter.py: a single-parameter anomaly detection model, was tested over time series observations of Turbidity data from 2016 to 2018.
 This model can be causally evaluated on any online real-time data from data streams, where data can be ingested via any API, JSON, or online evolving CSV.
 The following image illustrates real-time anomaly detection in a turbidity dataset.
 The approach leverages the Interquartile Range (IQR) method to identify anomalies as data streams in, updating the detection algorithm on the fly.
 However, a key limitation of this method is its reduced sensitivity to long-term pollution trends.

 <br>
 <div align="center">